IHE/ITI.PCF/input/pagecontent/volume-1.md

 ### 1:53.2.3 Explicit Intermediate options

 The following Options shall be used in conjunction with **Explicit Basic Option**, and may be used with **Explicit Advanced Option**.
-The Intermediate Options can be implemented and/or used individually or combined.
+The Explicit Intermediate Options can be implemented and/or used individually or combined.
 When combined within one parameter, the logic provided by each option is combined.
-The data scoping intermediate options are not expected to be found combined on one parameter, but may be combined within a Consent providing different data scoping capability.
+The data scoping Explicit Intermediate options are not expected to be found combined on one parameter, but may be combined within a Consent providing different data scoping capability.
 For example, a consent that indicates that a data timeframe is used to deny insurance access, with a different parameter indicting that a data relationship is allowed access to a research project.

 See [Intermediate Consent](content.html#intermediate) Content Profile.